Days to Expiry — Option Selling Analyzer logo

 Automate your tracking: Upload your Interactive Brokers statement to DaysToExpiry Portfolio Analyzer and see your complete trade history, performance by strategy, and assignment patterns—automatically.
 No spreadsheets, no manual entry.

 For more on structuring multi-strategy portfolios and tracking performance across positions, read our guide on Options Portfolio Management.
 If you want to understand how to size positions and manage risk, check out Options Risk Management: Position Sizing & Loss Controls.
+For covered call specialists, our covered call portfolio tracking guide provides specific techniques for monitoring share-based income strategies.

 product: "strategy-analyzer"